Wasp (2003)

 The film is set on a housing estate in Dartford, overlooking the QEII Bridge and industrial areas along the Thames.

 Dartford is a historic market town in North Kent with a rich industrial heritage and is near to one of the largest shopping centres in Europe and the high speed rail link at Ebbsfleet.
-The Dartford area has hosted filming from Who Do You Think You Are?
-(2014) and Harry Potter and the Deathly Hallows – Part One (2010).
+The Dartford area has hosted filming from Harry Potter and the Deathly Hallows – Part One (2010).

 For more information about Kent’s Filming History please visit our Movie Map.